zoundibona/kubesec_automation/README.md

         ******TRUNCATED *******

-In the returned output there is a field called score, if the score is greater or equal than 0 then the file has passed the test, otherwise it has failed due to securities configurations
+In the returned output there is a field called score, if the score is greater or equal than 0 then the file has passed the test, otherwise it has failed due to securities configurations.
 <br>
-For example configuration like securityContext: Privileged: True will likely make the score to be below 0 like in this case.
+For example, configuration like securityContext: Privileged: True will likely make the score to be below 0 like in this case.

 # LIMITATION OF USING KUBESEC VIA CLI